More young people are detected with STIs

 Nationally, the total number of people testing positive for chlamydia is not increasing, but among young people up to the age of 25 it is, as is gonorrhoea.
 “I understand that it seems contradictory that we no longer routinely test for chlamydia at GGD, but this is a national policy that we have to follow,” a GGD spokesperson says.
 Research by the RIVM on thousands of women has shown that antibiotics are often prescribed too quickly.
 With the new testing policy, we want to avoid overtreatment, which can lead to antibiotic resistance.

 The research also shows that chlamydia infection is much less dangerous than previously thought.
 The central government says that chlamydia has only a small chance of reducing fertility.
-In addition, the STI often disappears on its own without any harmful consequences.
+In addition, this STI often disappears on its own without any harmful consequences.
 According to the RIVM, testing and treating chlamydia without symptoms does not contribute significantly to the health of the population.

 Infections on the rise